PX4/PX4-Autopilot/nuttx/tools/README.txt

 mkconfig.c, cfgparser.c, and cfgparser.h

-  This is C file that is used to build mkconfig program.
+  These are Cs file that are used to build mkconfig program.
 The mkconfig program is used during the initial NuttX build.

   When you configure NuttX, you will copy a configuration file called .config